Beating Cancer via Early Detection: ASX Stock Targeting Multiple Billion Dollar Markets

 As ovarian cancer is more often than not detected in its late stages, the overall five year survival rate is just 45% in the US and 30% worldwide:

-Women aged over 50 make up more than 50% of cases, while those with a family history of the disease make up 15%.
+Women aged over 50 make up more than half of all cases, while those with a family history of the disease make up 15%.
 An early stage diagnostics test could be used to test these at risk groups and has the potential to diagnose the cancer early and lead to better survival rates.

 Current testing methods are in limited use because they can be expensive, inaccurate or invasive.
 They include pelvic exams, transvaginal ultrasounds, or CT/MRI/PET imaging.